hoppersroppers/fundamentals/BuildaLinuxLab/2-InstallUbuntu.md

 **If you already have a VM with a Linux image on it, you don't need to download a new one just for this course.
-It will not change any aspect of your experience and there is no need to waste time or space.**
+It will not change any aspect of your experience and there is no need to waste time or space.
+Just skip this section.**

 An image is what we refer to an Operating System when packaged into a format that can be run off of a disc, usually having a .iso extension.